Cube-OS/cubeOS/docs/sdk-docs/sdk-installing.rst

     Windows does not support Linux symlinks.
 If, for some reason, you need to create symlinks in your project, you will need to do so in a directory which lives entirely within the VM.

-    KubOS does not currently leverage any symlinks, so this should not be an issue for the average developer's workflow.
+    CubeOS does not currently leverage any symlinks, so this should not be an issue for the average developer's workflow.

 To mount a specific directory from your host, open the Vagrantfile